Are you 18 or older?

-If you’re planning on growing cannabis outdoors and don’t want anyone to know about your growing operation, autoflowering seeds are the way to go.
+If you’re planning on growing cannabis outdoors and don’t want anyone to know about your growing operation, autoflowers are the way to go.

 On the other hand, autoflowering plants are significantly shorter, ranging from two to three feet in height.

-Cannabis growers who are focusing solely on the potency of their cannabis might be discouraged from growing autoflowering plants since they are somewhat less potent when compared to photoperiod plants.
+Cannabis growers who are focusing solely on the potency of their cannabis might be discouraged from growing autoflowering plants.
+Many growers find that Autoflowers are somewhat less potent when compared to photoperiod plants.

 Another disadvantage of autoflowering seeds is that they produce smaller yields than photoperiod cannabis due to their petite size.

 Keeping all of this in mind, here are the three main drawbacks of autoflowering seeds.

 Because all autoflowering cannabis plants have Ruderalis genetics, they have smaller yields.
 This negative trait developed because Ruderalis cannabis plants evolved to produce flowers quickly because of the harsh conditions they reside in.
 This, of course, has a direct impact on the yield.